AlvinHon/distributed-model-inference/README.md

 An example distributed system for Machine Learning model inference by using `Kafka`.

-The system here serves user requests to predict objects from input image.
-The word "distributed" here does not imply the techniques in dividing a model or input data for parallel execution.
-It indeed refers to a loosely coupled architecture where workers can perform model inference in parallel for maximizing the throughput of the request completion.
+The system serves user requests to predict objects from input images.
+The word "distributed" here does not imply techniques for dividing a model or input data for parallel execution.
+Instead, it refers to a loosely coupled architecture where workers can perform model inference in parallel to maximize the throughput of request completion.

 ![Created in https://app.diagrams.net](architecture.drawio.svg)

-In general, a server handles image uploaded by user and delievers inference request via Kafka broker.
-A group of workers receive the requests and run Machine Learning model to predict objects.
-Worker will deliver the prediction result to Kafka.
-The result will be accumulated in the server such that later on users can query the inference result.
+In general, a server handles images uploaded by users and delivers inference requests via a Kafka broker.
+A group of workers receives the requests and runs a Machine Learning model to predict objects.
+Workers will deliver the prediction results to Kafka.
+The results will be accumulated on the server so that users can later query the inference results.

 The system is composed of
 - `Spring boot` REST server which uses database by `JPA`.